Sapphirine/TwitterBasedMovieRecommendationSystem/Readme.txt

 * training and testing data for Sentiment analysis model is in the "training and testing data after processing" folder

+* trained model pickle files are too large for storage on github, it can be produced by running linearSVM.py on the data in the training data.

 tweetextraction.py			python code to extract tweets from twitter and store in database.(input from source.txt to search for related movie keywords)

 linearSVM.py      			Training the Linear SVC model